phphoebe/ECommerce-Database-Analysis/README.md

 * Think proactively as an analyst to figure out what metrics to use to judge performance for a specific field/line of business.
 * Conduct time-series or trend analysis to monitor impact of change (e.g. bid adjust or new page/product launch).
 * Slice and dice data in segments (e.g. desktop vs. mobile) to continue to look for ways for performance optimization.
 * Use CTEs/Temp Tables to perform multi-step “data program” analyses.
-Map out each of the steps need to get to the answer.
+Map out each step needed to get to the answer.
 * For A/B split tests, limit time periods to where both versions were live to ensure fair comparison.
-* Use the Pageview URL field (similar to the Page Title metric in GA) to build conversion funnels to analyze CTRs for each step.
+* Use Pageview URL (similar to the Page Title metric in GA) to build conversion funnels to analyze CTRs for each step.
 * Use Inequality Join and DATEDIFF Function to analyze repeat customer behavior and repeat channel performance.
 * Leverage MIN/MAX and join with comparisons to identify the first/most recent data points of auto-increment values.